pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 representable by a cert-manager `ClusterIssuer`.
 In particular, you need one of the following:

-- You have your own CA certificate
+- Your own CA certificate
-- Your CA is an ACME, Venafi, or Vault-based issuer, for example like _LetsEncrypt_
+- Your CA is an ACME, Venafi, or Vault-based issuer, for example, _LetsEncrypt_
 - Your CA can be represented by an [external](https://cert-manager.io/docs/configuration/external/) cert-manager `ClusterIssuer`.